grafana/loki/docs/sources/operations/storage/retention.md

 Retention in Loki is achieved either through the [Table Manager](#table-manager) or the [Compactor](#Compactor).

-## Which one should you use ?
+Which one should you use ?

-Retention through the [Table Manager](../table-manager/) is achieved by relying on the object store TTL feature and will work for both [boltdb-shipper](../boltdb-shipper) store and chunk/index store.
-However retention through the [Compactor](../boltdb-shipper#compactor) is only supported when using [boltdb-shipper](../boltdb-shipper) store.
+Retention through the [Table Manager](../table-manager/) is achieved by relying on the object store TTL feature, and will work for both [boltdb-shipper](../boltdb-shipper) store and chunk/index store.
+However retention through the [Compactor](../boltdb-shipper#compactor) is supported only with the [boltdb-shipper](../boltdb-shipper) store.

-Going forward the [Compactor](#Compactor) retention will become the default and long term supported one.
-While this retention is still **experimental** it supports more granular retention (per tenant and per stream) use cases.
+The [Compactor](#Compactor) retention will become the default and have long term support.
+While this retention is still **experimental**, it supports more granular retention policies on per tenant and per stream use cases.

 ## Compactor

-As explained in the [Compactor](../boltdb-shipper#compactor) section, the compactor can deduplicate index entries but can also apply granular retention when activated.
-When applying retention with the Compactor, you can totally remove the [Table Manager](../table-manager/) from your Loki workload as it become totally unnecessary.
+The [Compactor](../boltdb-shipper#compactor) can deduplicate index entries.
+It can also apply granular retention.
+When applying retention with the Compactor, the [Table Manager](../table-manager/) is unnecessary.

-> The compactor should always be run as a singleton. (single instance)
+> Run the compactor as a singleton (a single instance).

-### How it works ?
+Compaction and retention are idempotent.
+If the compactor restarts, it will continue from where it left off.

-Once activated, the Compactor will run a in loop that will apply compaction and retention at every `compaction_interval`.
-If it runs behind, the will executed as soon as possible.
+The Compactor loops to apply compaction and retention at every `compaction_interval`, or as soon as possible if running behind.

-The execution is as follow:

-- First the compactor will download all available tables (previously uploaded by ingesters) for each day.
+The compactor's algorithm to update the index:

-- For each day and table it will:
+- For each table within each day:
-  - First compact the table into a single index file.
+  - Compact the table into a single index file.
-  - Then traverse the whole index to mark chunks that need to be removed based on the tenant configuration.
+  - Traverse the entire index.
+Use the tenant configuration to identify and mark chunks that need to be removed.
-  - Marked chunks are directly removed from the index and their reference is saved into a file on disk.
+  - Remove marked chunks from the index and save their reference in a file on disk.
-  - Finally re-upload the new modified index files.
+  - Upload the new modified index files.

-Retention is applying directly on the index, however chunks are not deleted directly.
-They actually will be deleted by the compactor asynchronously in another loop (sweeper).
+The retention algorithm is applied to the index.
+Chunks are not deleted while applying the retention algorithm.
+The chunks will be deleted by the compactor asynchronously when swept.

 Marked chunks will only  be deleted after `retention_delete_delay` configured is expired because: